Yashaswi-kankarla/leverup/README.md

 ### 🖥️ Running the C2 Server

    Configure the Server (Optional):
     Modify the server's IP and port in app.py if needed (default: 0.0.0.0:8080).
+But do check with server running.

    Start the server: